NEMSLinux/nems-docs/docs/advanced/nems_php_agent.rst

 Data Security
 -------------

-All data is encrypted server-side using AES-128-ECB.
+All data is encrypted server-side using AES-128-ECB using an encryption/decryption key you provide in NEMS System Settings Tool.

 Usage
 -----